ckhomedev/github-action-web/README.md

-This is a test repo to practice git and github operations.
+This is a test repo to review git and github operations.